David Novarro's 3 squash soup

 Directions

-1. Peel and dice carrots, celery, onions, and aquash and into inch dices.
+1. Peel and dice carrots, celery, onions, and squash and into inch dices.

 2. Wrap the spices in a piece of cheesecloth and tie together into a sachet.